Will County clerk candidates include school board president, county board member

 Michelle Stiff (left), president of the Joliet Township High School District 204 Board of Education, and Annette Parker, a Will County Board member.

-A Joliet school board president and a current Will County board member plan to compete in the November election for Will County clerk.
+A Joliet school board president and a current Will County Board member plan to compete in the November election for Will County clerk.

-On Friday morning, Stiff sent an email with a news release announcing O’Hara has endorsed her as the next county clerk.
+On Friday morning, Stiff sent an email with a news release announcing that O’Hara has endorsed her as the next county clerk.
 In a statement, Stiff said she could “not be prouder to have Lauren’s support.”

 “I think voter integrity and the documents are very important.
 I think this is a very important race that a lot of people should be taking a look at,” Parker said.